rs-mnl/mnl-crypto-js/README.md

 <a name="signatures"></a>

-*Hybrid Crypto JS* provides simple message signing.
+*MNL Crypto JS* provides simple message signing.
 When issuer signs a message, message receiver can be sure of the message issuer.

 ```js
 var message = 'Hello world!';